ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### SERIAL FILTER EXECUTE

-Improved the performance of performing row filters by serializing the Filter operator and optimizing the function call structure.
+The performance of performing row filters has been improved by serializing the Filter operator and optimizing the function call structure.
 The SERIAL_FILTER hint and SERIAL_EXECUTE_MODE properties have been added to enable this feature.
 Users can see FILTER SERIAL EXECUTE in the execution plan.
-Serial Filter Enable can be confirmed by checking for 'FILTER SERIAL EXECUTE' in the execution plan.
+Through this value, users can confirm Serial Filter Enable.

 ##### Performance Enhancement for Scalar Subqueries

-Optimized the execution of scalar subqueries to improve their performance.
+Altibase 7.3 supports improved optimization of the execution of scalar subqueries.

 ##### Performance Enhancement in the FOR Loop Clause of PSM

 ##### Performance Enhancement in Replication Sender

-- Added functionality to decompress only the logs required for replication in compressed logs.
+- The functionality to decompress only logs required for replication in compressed logs has been added.
-- Changed the xLog compression algorithm from LZO to LZ4.
+- The xLog compression algorithm has been changed from LZO to LZ4.

 ##### Performance Enhancement for Migration

-Improved performance of data insertion for large data migrations.
+The performance of data insertion for large data migrations has been improved.
 A new option, -lightmode, has been introduced of iloader.
 Refer to [**iLoader User's Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_trunk/eng/iLoader%20User's%20Manual.md).

 ##### JDBC Fetch Performance

 To enhance JDBC fetch performance, ResultSet objects are now reused.
 When multiple ResultSet objects are created from the same PreparedStatement object, the first ResultSet object is reused.
-If users do not want to reuse ResultSet objects, the users can change the value of the reuse_resultset property in the JDBC connection properties to false.
+Users can set the reuse_resultset property of the JDBC connection attribute to false when they do not want to reuse ResultSet objects.

 </br>